Square Enix: Online gaming

 Before the merger, Enix published its first online game Cross Gate in Japan, mainland China, and Taiwan in 2001, and Square released Final Fantasy XI in Japan in 2002 for the PlayStation 2 and later the personal computer.
 With the huge success of Final Fantasy XI, the game was ported to the Xbox 360 two years later and was the first MMORPG on the console.
 All versions of the game used PlayOnline, a cross-platform internet gaming platform and internet service developed by Square Enix.
 The platform was used as the online service for many games Square Enix developed and published throughout the decade.
-Due to the success of their MMORPG, Square Enix began a new project called Fantasy Earth: The Ring of Dominion.
+Due to the success of its MMORPG, Square Enix began a new project called Fantasy Earth: The Ring of Dominion.
 GamePot, a Japanese game portal, received the license to publish Fantasy Earth in Japan, and it was released in Japan as "Fantasy Earth ZERO".
 In 2006, however, Square Enix dropped the Fantasy Earth Zero project and sold it to GamePot.
 Square Enix released Concerto Gate, the sequel to Cross Gate, in 2007.

 A next-gen MMORPG code named Rapture was developed by the Final Fantasy XI team using the company's Crystal Tools engine.
 It was unveiled at E3 2009 as Final Fantasy XIV for PlayStation 3 and Microsoft Windows and would be released on September 30, 2010.
 Dragon Quest X was announced in September 2011 as an MMORPG being developed for Nintendo's Wii and Wii U consoles, which released on August 2, 2012, and March 30, 2013, respectively.
 Like XIV, it used Crystal Tools.

 Square Enix also made browser games and Facebook games, like Legend World, Chocobo's Crystal Tower and Knights of the Crystals, and online games for Yahoo!
 Japan, such as Monster x Dragon, Sengoku Ixa, Bravely Default: Praying Brage, Star Galaxy, and Crystal Conquest.